-At the time of inspection the property was unfurnished, unoccupied and flooring was covered in part.
+At the time of inspection the property was fully furnished, occupied and flooring was covered in part.
+No access gained to sub-floor areas and only a very limited inspection could be made of accessible eaves voids.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.